On the Utility of Model Learning in HRI: Interaction Learning Algorithms

 \subsection{Model-Free Learning}

 A final approach is to employ fully model free methods, such as policy gradients or DQNs.
-These methods are quite general and fast online as they make no assumptions about the environment and don't explicitly plan online.
+These methods are quite general and fast at inference time as they make no assumptions about the environment and don't explicitly plan online.
 We use Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, a model free reinforcement learning algorithm that has had strong results in other continuous control tasks.
 Although more sample efficient approaches exist, we selected PPO because it has been adopted as a sort of baseline for continuous control tasks.

 PPO works by computing clipped gradients of expected reward with respect to the parameters of a policy.
 This gradient is estimated with rollouts using the current policy parameters in the environment.
 The algorithm alternates between rolling out trajectories and performing gradient updates.
-See \cite{schulman2017proximal} for a more complete explanation of the approach. \footnote{We used a fully connected network with 2 hidden layers of width 128.
-We used a large batch size of 8192 frames to give PPO the best chance to reach high final performance.
-The primary difficulty in applying PPO to this setting is that the human simulator we implemented for testing what happens where ToM assumptions are exactly right, does not, strictly speaking, fit into the environment model used for reinforcement learning.
+See \cite{schulman2017proximal} for a more complete explanation of the approach.
+We used the PPO2 implementation in the Stable Baselines repository \cite{baselines} with default parameters as our model-free algorithm.
+The primary difficulty in applying PPO to this setting is that the human simulator we implemented (for testing what happens where ToM assumptions are exactly right), does not, strictly speaking, fit into the environment model used for reinforcement learning.
 Because the human reacts to what the robot \emph{plans} to do in the future, the environment is different depending on the current policy parameters.
-We implement this by adding the robot's policy parameters to the cost function the human optimizes.
-The human then optimizes their trajectory, taking gradients through the robot's policy.
-We also test PPO against human simulators that do not require access to the robot's plan, and discuss the result in the last section.}
+We implement this by having the human respond to a robot plan that was generated assuming the person continues at a constant velocity for the rest of the planning horizon.
+Because of how precise the controls need to be for this task, we do not sample from the distribution over actions the robot's policy outputs during evaluation time and instead use the mean.
+We also clip some of the penalties for catastrophic events like driving off the road or colliding with another vehicle and terminate the episode early to not poison the reward buffer of the policy gradient algorithm.

-\section{Performance under Correct Modeling Assumptions}
+\section{Performance under \\Correct Modeling Assumptions}

 We begin with comparing these methods in a driving domain.